kl82slo/kl82slo.github.io/_posts/2021-06-20-0007 Manually trigger compliance check in MicroStrategy License Manager.md

 # in development

-When you get an error like
+When you get an error like <br />
 ![License_manager1](/img/20210620_0007/License_manager1.png)

-and you have alredy fixed the issue but the error remains.
+and you have alredy fixed the issue but the error remains. <br />
 ![compliance](/img/20210620_0007/compliance_hidden.png)

 ![compliance1](/img/20210620_0007/compliance1.png)

-Then open 'Licence manager'
+Then open 'Licence manager' <br />
 ![Open_licence_manager](/img/20210620_0007/Open_licence_manager.png)

-Go to 'Audit'
+Go to 'Audit' <br />
-Duble click Intelligence and log into server
+Duble click Intelligence and log into server <br />
 ![Open_licence_manager](/img/20210620_0007/Compliance_Check_hiden.png)